 Find it: DavidsTea Valerian Nights

 If you’re looking for a one-night boost, most teas that make you feel comforted will do the trick.
-And mixing and matching can also be a good idea — many sleep-centric tisanes blend many of these flavors.
-For a truly soothing combo, International Tea Masters Association certified tea master and tea educator Philip Parda mixes two classic sleep-associated herbs together.
+And mixing and matching can also be a good idea — several sleep-centric tisanes blend many of these flavors.
+For a truly soothing combo, International Tea Masters Association-certified tea master and tea educator Philip Parda mixes two classic sleep-associated herbs together.

-“Chamomile is really good to begin with, but lavender brings an aromatherapeutic dimension and it's just excellent,” he says.
-And Stevens agrees with the choose-your-own-adventure tea-blending, “As long as it tastes good and it's not caffeinated!”
+“Chamomile is really good to begin with, but lavender brings an aromatherapeutic dimension, and it's just excellent,” he says.

 Here are a few other ingredients to consider: